-Note 10-Stockholders' Equity
+Note 11 - Stockholders' Equity

 On January 12, 2012, we granted restricted share awards totaling 54,719 shares to our senior executives and other officers.
 Of these shares, 23,551 shares are time-based grants with awards vesting in equal amounts on each of the first four anniversary dates of the grant and 31,168 shares are performance-based grants with the awards vesting in equal amounts on each of the first three anniversary dates of the grant, subject to the Company attaining certain fully diluted earnings per share targets.
 These awards were valued at \$17.16, representing the closing price of the Company's common stock on January 12, 2012.
-During the 13 weeks ended March 30, 2012, the Company recognized compensation expense totaling \$25 on the time-based grants and \$82 on the performance-based grants.
+During the 13 weeks ended June 29, 2012 the Company reversed \$82 of expense previously recognized on performance-based grants because it has been determined that it is not probable that we will reach the fully diluted earnings per share targets for 2012.
+During the 13 and 26 weeks ended June 29, 2012, the Company recognized compensation expense totaling \$15 and \$40 on time-based grants of restricted shares.